-The second thing is that the Management Company never puts its financial reward ahead of being a Financial Steward of the aircraft owner.
-They don’t take bad charter trips just because it will make the management company money.
-They are fiscally conservative and treat the clients’ money responsibly and balance the cost of operation with the clients’ goals and operational needs.
-For example, they shop the parts to get the best value on a normal basis but balance the need for expediency when an aircraft is AOG with the owner needing to get home quickly.
-The management company should always act as a financial steward for the owner and should not make decisions on third-party services based on their own benefit.
-For example, by selecting the FBO and fuel purchase based on the points the pilots will be awarded from some FBO reward or rebate program.
-Once a managed owner realizes that a management company is not being a financial steward to the aircraft owner, it’s the beginning of the end of the relationship, especially if the behavior is not rectified and stopped immediately.
+The Management Company prioritizes being a responsible Financial Steward of the aircraft owner over its own financial gain.
+They do not accept unfavorable charter trips solely for the purpose of profit.
+Instead, they handle the clients’ money with prudence and consider the cost of operation, as well as the clients’ objectives and operational requirements.
+For instance, they carefully select parts to ensure the best value on a regular basis, but also prioritize expediency in cases of Aircraft on Ground (AOG) situations where the owner needs to get home quickly.
+The management company must always act in the best financial interest of the owner and avoid making decisions on third-party services based on their own benefit.
+This includes choosing an FBO and fuel purchase based on the pilots’ potential rewards or rebates, as this could compromise their role as a financial steward.
+Once a managed owner becomes aware that the management company is not fulfilling its role as a financial steward, it could lead to the end of the relationship, especially if the behavior is not corrected immediately.

 Ensure their Management Companies look after their money with Invoice Review